 \subsection{Simulation Experiments}

-We construct a \(50\,\mathrm{cm} \times 50\,\mathrm{cm}\) grasping workspace in the PyBullet\cite{pybullet} simulation environment and deploy a fixed depth camera to capture scene point clouds.
-To thoroughly evaluate the performance of the proposed method, we design three experimental settings: 1) scenes containing 10 objects (moderately cluttered), 2) scenes containing 20 objects (densely cluttered), and 3) scenes containing 10 unseen objects, as illustrated in Fig.~\ref{fig:sim}.
+We use the PyBullet\cite{pybullet} simulation environment and deploy a fixed depth camera to capture point clouds in the scene.
+To thoroughly evaluate the performance of the proposed method, we design three experimental settings: 1) scenes containing 10 objects (moderately cluttered), 2) scenes containing 20 objects (densely cluttered), and 3) scenes containing 10 unseen objects (i.e., objects not included in the training dataset), as illustrated in Fig.~\ref{fig:sim}.
 For a fair comparison, the same random seeds are used for all methods in each setting to ensure identical scene configurations.
 Each setting is tested over 30 trials.
-The averaged results are reported in Table~\ref{tab:sim}.
+The average results are reported in Table~\ref{tab:sim}.